 The RECALL study

-The feasibility and effectiveness of trauma-focussed imaginal exposure for voice hearing following adverse life experiences: A pilot randomised controlled trial
+The feasibility and effectiveness of trauma-focussed imaginal exposure for voice hearing following adverse life experiences: An open trial

 The RECALL trial

 Dr Neil Thomas, Swinburne University

 Dr Sarah Bendall, Orygen Youth Health, University of Melbourne

 Ms Natalie Feary, Swinburne University

 Ms Lotus Ye, Swinburne University